scottwon/HeatTransferModelSimulation/README.md

 # Heat Transfer Model Simulation for Multiple Layers of Medium
 This is the paper for the National Contest of Mathematical Modelling.
 This is a teamwork and my teammates are Zhiheng Zhang and Wenyao Li.

+This work won the second prize of National Contest of Mathematical Modelling.

 My major contributions are:

 1. To use forward difference method to solve the heat transfer equations numerically.
 First, I learned from textbooks how to use forward difference method to solve the heat transfer equations in the single-layer-medium case.
 Then, I managed to extend the forward difference method to the multiple-layer-medium case.
 I did both the modelling and the coding work within 3 days.